How to help your child with reading

 As parents, you can make the biggest difference to your child’s success as a reader by encouraging your child to read as much and as widely as possible at home.
 Reading with your child every day can make all the difference to their progress.

-Supporting early readers
+Supporting early readers in Reception and Year 1

 When we hear children read in school, alongside their phonic skills we also support their comprehension skills.
 Having excellent reading comprehension skills is crucial; it helps to increase the enjoyment and effectiveness of reading but also is an essential life skill.